Rain or Shine

 - For a full recap of news coming out of Summit from companies like Resilient Scale, Dynatrace and more, please read our Summit press release.

-We also got to see demos from Mendix and Pivotal (including a light show!) and hear from Dynatrace and Humana.
+We also got to see demos from Mendix and VMware (including a light show!) and hear from Dynatrace and Humana.

 The afternoon wouldn’t have been complete without a lively discussion led by TechCrunch’s Frederic Lardinois, who spoke with Molly, Matt, Chen and Abby about using, contributing to and loving Cloud Foundry, how the technology integrates into companies’ business solutions, and what lies ahead in the Cloud Foundry road map.